agnostic-rust/agnostic_async_executor/README.md

 at your option.

-This project was originally forked from https://github.com/dvc94ch/async-spawner from David Craven <david@craven.ch>
+This project was originally forked from https://github.com/dvc94ch/async-spawner from David Craven <david@craven.ch> but the majority of the code is new or has been rewritten.